abentley1110/NCL-CFSR/README.md

 # NCL-CFSR
-Plot atmospheric variables from the NCEP CFSR dataset using NCL.
+Purpose: Plot atmospheric variables from the NCEP CFSR dataset using NCL.

 Code created while attending the University at Albany, SUNY.